jithendaraa/IPCA/README.md

 # IPCA
-Implementation of the IPCA algorithm as a part of intern work at IITM
+Implementation of the IPCA algorithm in python as a part of intern work at IITM